JuliaArrays/BlockArrays.jl/docs/src/man/blockarrays.md

 !!! warning

     Note that accessing an undefined block will throw an "access to undefined reference"-error!
-If you create an array with undefined blocks, you _have_ to initialize it block-wise (see [Setting and getting blocks and values](@ref)); whole-array functions like `fill!` will not work:
+If you create an array with undefined blocks, you _have_ to [initialize it block-wise](@ref setting_and_getting)); whole-array functions like `fill!` will not work:

     ```julia
     julia> fill!(BlockArray{Float32}(undef_blocks, [1,2], [3,2]), 0)